 WEAVING WINTER STORIES

-Our rug show this year featured the theme Weaving Winter Stories.
+Our rug show last year featured the theme Weaving Winter Stories.
 The winter season is a time of cultural renewal for the Navajo people.
 With plants and many animals asleep, there isn't quite as much need to spend time with the agrarian necessities of life.
 Dine' families gather at this time of year, often in their hogans, to share stories and play games.
 These are times when much information about history and culture are passed along to the younger generations.

 At the rug show last November, the weavers were invited to create rugs that interpreted their view of winter themes of their choice.
 We have received many rugs, and they represent a fascinating spectrum of views about the winter season.
 Some represent cultural lessons associated with winter while others simply depict winter activities and scenes.

-This year's show was a great success.
+Last year's show was a great success.
 The auction produced record results and the weavers took a record amount of money back to the reservation from their sales.
 The show is an important source of support for these people, so we are proud and happy about the outcome.
 We also thank all of the rug show patrons who came and supported the Elders through their purchases, and we thank the many volunteers for their dedicated service which made the success of the show possible.

 You can click on the link to see a slide show of photos from the show.